 in this effort.

 Please contact us if you would like to donate new books, create a book drive at your workplace or school, or participate in a literacy event giving books to young people.

 Teachers' Choice Applicants can apply for up to 200 new books apiece to be used in projects supporting literacy such as student book clubs, parent-child reading events and other activities or events.
+Alternately, they may order up to 100 special-order books.
 Most books donated for teacher projects are required to be given to students for their home libraries by the end of the school year.
 Educators can keep a class set so their projects can be offered again.